GodotSteam/GodotSteam-Docs/docs/tutorials/common_issues.md

 - Either you're not using a pre-compiled editor.
 - You didn't actually include GodotSteam in your build when compiling.
 - You're using a non-GodotSteam template when exporting from a GodotSteam-enabled editor.

 {==
+## Double-Precision Editor Crashes
+==}

+If you are using Godot Engine that has double-precision enabled, using the GDNative or GDExtension plug-ins may crash the editor as they are not compiled with double-precision.

+If you need this feature, you will need to self-compile the editor or plugi-ns.

+{==
 ## Achievements Not Working